Metal Search

 XRF analyzers support the end-to-end metal production process to ensure accurate quality and composition and to help industries meet regulatory compliances.

 If you cannot be assured that the metal you are purchasing meets your required specifications, the entire production process could be jeopardized.
 However, it is difficult to identify metals solely by their appearances.
-For instance, aluminum or stainless alloys can look the same, but if not correctly identified correctly, can have a disastrous outcome.
+For instance, aluminum or stainless alloys can look the same, but if not correctly identified with analytical solutions such as elemental analysis, you can have a disastrous outcome.
 Also, identifying two different alloy grades of the same metal comes with the same challenge.
-Fortunately, XRF technology can help you easily distinguish between different types and grades of metal alloys.
+Fortunately, XRF technology can help you easily distinguish between different types and grades of metal alloys, ensuring you have the particular element for your production.

-XRF technology is also helpful while analyzing scrap metals for valuation.
+XRF technology is also helpful while analyzing scrap metals for material identification and valuation.
 Identifying oxidized, coated, or painted scrap metals through their colors can be misleading.
 A handheld XRF device can easily read the composition of metals within a few seconds to help you separate each by quality.

 Detailed Step-by-Step Explanation of XRF Analysis Process